 Bible Study Overview: James

-Perhaps the most discussed section is James on faith and works.
-He is not arguing that our actions earn God’s favor.
-Rather, he contends that genuine trust in Christ naturally expresses itself in visible ways.
+James’s teaching on faith and works often sparks discussion.
+He shows that genuine trust in Christ naturally expresses itself in visible ways, rather than arguing that our actions earn God’s favor.
 Like breath to living bodies, works accompany living faith.

 “So also faith by itself, if it does not have works, is dead.”– James 2:17 (ESV)